 As of September 30, 2010, we had employment agreements with four executive officers other than Mr. Amick, including: President and Chief Financial Officer and Treasurer; Executive Vice President, General Counsel and Secretary; Chief Operating Officer; and Senior Vice President, Human Resources.
 These agreements (and Mr. Amick's agreement) provide for automatic one-year renewal at the end of each term, unless otherwise terminated by either party.
 As no notices of non-renewal have been issued with respect to the current term, these agreements have been extended to May 2012.
-As of October 18, 2010, we entered into an executive employment agreement with Mr. Amick, our Chief Executive Officer, which expires in October 2011.
+As of October 18, 2010, we entered into an executive employment agreement with Mr. Amick, which expires in October 2011.
 In addition, in May 2010, we entered into retention agreements with five other officers under which each officer is provided certain severance benefits, based on title.
-While we believe that our executive benefits are sufficient to attract and retain executive management, as the economic environment in our market improves, we face intense competition for our executives.
 The loss of services from any of our executives could significantly adversely affect our ability to develop and market our products and obtain necessary regulatory approvals.
 Further, we do not maintain key-man life insurance.

-We expect that, once we have secured sufficient strategic and financial resources to support our operations, including the continuing development of our KL_4 surfactant technology, we will seek to attract candidates to join our management and development teams, although there can be no assurances that we will be successful in that endeavor.
+We expect that, once we have secured sufficient strategic and financial resources to support our operations, including the continuing development of our KL4 surfactant technology, we will seek to attract candidates to join our management and development teams, although there can be no assurances that we will be successful in that endeavor.
 Moreover, although our executive employment agreements with our five senior officers generally include non-competition covenants and provide for severance payments that are contingent upon the applicable employee's refraining from competition with us, the applicable noncompete provisions can be difficult and costly to monitor and enforce, such that we may not be successful in retaining these individuals and, if any should resign, in enforcing our noncompetition agreements with them.